yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/README.md

 * challenger-/grandmaster-/master-TotalGames: number of games in challenger/grandmaster/master rank

-Data is stored in `yahancheng_final_combine` table in Hbase.
+Data stored in `yahancheng_final_combine` table in Hbase.

 ### Serving Layer

 With serving layer, users can query data from Hbase table with inputs.
-The serving process is managed by the first part of **app.js**, and the web interface is handled by **profession-lol.html**.
-Both can be found in `src/public` folder.
+The serving process is managed by the first part of **`profession-lol/src/app.js`**, and the web interface is handled by **profession-lol.html**, which can be found in **`profession-lol/src/public`** folder.

 <img src="https://github.com/yahancheng/Big-data-architecture-with-League-of-Legends-eSport-Stats/blob/main/screenshot/startingPage.png" alt="Figure 7, Starting page of the serving layer" width="800"/>